-Since the move to New York City, Steven has been focusing on relearning mime as well as developing his writing skills.
-He is motivated by the goal of creating theater that everyone can enjoy and by creating theater that mashes up several genres including mime, ballet/dance, stage combat, text, and music.
-His writing has been seen at multiple theaters in New York City including The Access Theater, The Theatre at St. Clement's, and The Kraine Theater among others.
-His first-full length play, Stacy and Mia, will premiere August 31, 2017.
-He is one half of the writer-director team, The Kitchen Appliances.
+Since the move to New York City, SMJ has been focusing on relearning mime as well as sharpening their writing skills.
+They are motivated by the goal of creating theater that everyone can enjoy and by creating theater that mashes up several genres including mime, ballet/dance, stage combat, text, and music.
+Their writing has been seen at multiple theaters in New York City and has been developing projects through residencies at The Access Theater, the Eugene O'Neill Theater Center, and Dragon's Egg Studio.

 Most recently, SMJ worked for the Eugene O'Neill Theater Center as the Theatermakers Assistant and a National Theater Institute Apprentice for the 2017-2018 year.